-Although Ostinato plays the inversion it gets from chord detection, the bass layer will, by default, play root notes of the chord rather than the lowest note of the inversion.
+Although Ostinato Noir plays the inversion it gets from chord detection, the bass layer will, by default, play root notes of the chord rather than the lowest note of the played inversion.
 If you want the bass layer to play inversion notes you can turn Bass Invert on.
-In that case the bass layer will play E in the first inversion of C, Bb in the 3rd inversion of C7, etc. In some voicings the bass layer may have some tonal material other than just the octave, for instance C-E or C-G for a C chord.
-When Bass Invert is on it will always play an octave to avoid adding notes that don't belong.
+In that case the bass layer will play E in the first inversion of C, Bb in the 3rd inversion of C7, etc. The low strings bass layer has plenty of tonal material other than just the octave so can create some inspiring note combinations when Bass Invert is off.
+When Bass Invert is on it will always play an octave with the lowest two notes to avoid adding notes that don't belong.